mattleibow/shopify-bindings/README.md

 This repo is a set of Xamarin bindings for Shopify's Mobile Buy SDK.

-Although it works, it is still a bit of work in progress.
+Although it works, the repo is still a work in progress.
-Currently only iOS is bound.
-Android comming soon.

 ## Building